Ten Years Later

 I was acting like I was capable and worthy, and that changed my emotions and thoughts.
 So, what enabled me to change my actions?
 Simply put, I was pissed off.
 I had hit bottom, and didn’t care what anyone else thought—they couldn’t put me through anything worse than what I’d just been through.
 While out on disability, my only responsibilities were eating, sleeping, and occasional bathing.
 Getting out of bed was a life goal, and I could manage that.

 I had time enough to do whatever I wanted, and my go-to activity was one I’d loved since I was a kid—riding my bike.
-I don’t mean riding around the block or to the grocery store.
-I mean riding hard for two hours, up and down steep hills and along the Erie Canal.
-I mean 30 mile rides to towns I rarely visited in a car, then riding 30 miles back.
+As I said above, this wasn’t riding around the block or to the grocery store.
+It was riding hard for two hours, up and down steep hills and along the Erie Canal.
+It was 30 mile rides to towns I rarely visited in a car, then riding 30 miles back.
 Rides that turned my legs to jelly and made me fall asleep as soon as my head hit the pillow—a welcome side effect, given that I was still anxious about my ability to sleep.
 If you’ve been so exhausted from insomnia that suicide seemed like a reasonable alternative, trust me, you worry about sleeping, and every night of good sleep put that fear further behind me.

-Being pissed off, I decided, screw it, I’m going to do the things I’ve wanted to for decades but was afraid to try.
+Being pissed off finally pushed me into action.
+I decided, screw it, I’m going to do the things I’ve wanted to for decades but was afraid to try.
 I started taking cello lessons for the first time since college.
 I actually practiced.
 I took pictures on walks around my neighborhood and entered them in shows.
 Eventually, I bought a better camera and started volunteering as a photographer at the zoo.
 I bought a better photo editor, and my technique improved by leaps and bounds.
-I started setting boundaries and asserting them, which was a bit of a shock to people around me.
+I started setting boundaries and enforcing them, which was a bit of a shock to people around me.
 I wasn’t obnoxious (for the most part), but I wouldn’t let people walk on me.

 Ken 2.0